Run unit tests

 - Runs unit tests for the Python application using as runtime context the application image that was just created.

-Notice that in the second case the tests run in the context of
+In the second case, the tests run in the context of

 build_before_my_tests which is the name of the step that creates the Docker image for Python.
-See context variables for more information on this technique.
+Read more about context variables.

 We generally recommend the first approach, so that your production Docker image does not contain any unit testing libraries or frameworks, but there is no right or wrong choice regarding the way you run unit tests.